 Shakespeare’s plays and poems are works of majesty and beauty.
 However, the question of who actually wrote them is a mystery that has lasted for centuries!
-There are many good candidates — so many, in fact, that I suspect a multiple-author hypothesis is the only one that can possibly be viable.
+There are so many good candidates, in fact, that a multiple-author hypothesis is the only one that can possibly be viable.
 But of all the candidates, the man from Stratford is the least — and the worst.

 Stratford — Really?

 Let me put it this way: If writing was a crime, we would be outraged that the man from Stratford was charged with it, much less convicted of it.